Ambrose Folorunsho Alli: Political career

-Following his academic posts, he was elected the Governor of Bendel state, and later founded "Bendel state University" now "Ambrose Alli University", Ekpoma.
+Alli founded Bendel State University in Ekpoma.
 Many campuses in Ekpoma, Abraka and Asaba were established during his tenure.
-However, with the creation of Delta State by the administration of General Ibrahim Babangida, the university became two universities, namely Delta State University, Abraka and Ambrose Alli University, Ekpoma, which was posthumously named after him.
-Alli was a member of the constituent assembly that drafted the 1978 Nigeria constitution.
-He joined the Unity Party of Nigeria (UPN) and ran successfully as UPN candidate in the Bendel State governorship election of 1979.
-He brought massive development to Bendel in different sectors, from the establishment of numerous post-primary schools and tertiary institutions, and massive construction of roads and housing.
+However, with the creation of Delta State by the administration of General Ibrahim Babangida, the university was split into two universities: Delta State University, Abraka and Ambrose Alli University, Ekpoma, which was posthumously named after him.

+Alli was a member of the constituent assembly that drafted the 1978 Nigerian constitution.
+He joined the Unity Party of Nigeria (UPN) and ran successfully as UPN candidate in the Bendel State gubernatorial election of 1979.
+He was the first governor of Bendel State, alongside deputy governor Demas Akpore.

+Alli brought massive development to Bendel in different sectors, from the establishment of numerous post-primary schools and tertiary institutions, and massive construction of roads and housing.

-His main thrust as governor was to increase educational opportunities.
-He established over 600 new secondary schools, and abolished secondary school fees.
-Apart from the establishment of the university, he also established various colleges of Education in Ekiadolor near Benin City, Agbor, Warri, Ozoro and Agbor, and three Polytechnics, with a college of agriculture and fishery proposed for Agenebode.
+His main goal as governor was to increase educational opportunities.
+He established over 600 new secondary schools and abolished secondary school fees.
+Apart from the establishment of the university, he also established various colleges of education in Ekiadolor near Benin City, Agbor, Warri, Ozoro and Agbor, and three Polytechnics, with a college of agriculture and fishery proposed for Agenebode.
 He also established four teachers training colleges to supply staff to the new schools, as well as several other higher educational institutions.
-In 1981 he laid the foundation of the Bendel State University, which is now named the Ambrose Alli University, Ekpoma.
 Other reforms included abolishing charges for services and drugs at state-owned hospitals and eliminating the flat-rate tax.
 His administration carried out massive construction of roads to open up the rural areas.
 In the housing sector, he built low cost housing estates in Ugbowo, Ikpoba Hill in Benin City, and Bendel Estates in Warri.

-As Governor, he always wore sandals, joking that he was so busy working in Government House that he never had time to buy shoes for himself.
+As governor, he always wore sandals, joking that he was so busy working in Government House that he never had time to buy shoes for himself.

 Later career

 When Alli left office in 1983, he retired to his family house.
-After the military government of Major-General Muhammadu Buhari took power, he was sentenced to 100 years in prison by a military tribunal for allegedly misappropriating N983,000 in funds for a road project.
+After the military government of Major-General Muhammadu Buhari took power, he was sentenced to 100 years in prison by a military tribunal for allegedly misappropriating 983,000 naira in funds for a road project.
 He was later freed when the Esama of Benin, Chief Gabriel Igbinedion, paid a fine to the government.
 He was finally released from prison after the fine amount of one million naira was paid by Chief Gabriel Igbinedion.
 After his release, he was hosted by Dr. Ezekiel A. Ainabe.
 The Local Government Council in Ekpoma honoured Alli by unveiling his statue in recognition of his sacrifice for the people of Nigeria.
 In order to pay respect and for the service rendered to the community, Dr. Ezekiel A. Ainabe erected a statue at the market square in Eguare, Ekpoma.